Meet Our Team

 Moises Mena

-Moises supports development, marketing, and program activities via effective CRM system management and reporting.
-He stewards the Green Foothills community through various communication channels.
-Before joining Green Foothills in April 2019, Moises worked for Pacific Coast Farmers Market Association managing farmers’ markets, learning about sustainable agriculture, local food systems, and the importance of supporting local small-scale agriculture.
+Before joining Green Foothills in April 2019, Moises worked for the Pacific Coast Farmers’ Market Association (PCFMA), where he managed farmers’ markets and gained hands-on experience with sustainable agriculture, local food systems, and supporting small-scale local farmers.
 As part of that work, he launched grassroots outreach campaigns for new and existing markets in San Jose.
+He continues to work part time with PCFMA.

 Email:[email protected]